 Even though this information was not stated in the story, all of us are able to answer these questions.

 Roger Schank's Restaurant Script

 Schank proposed that we reason about such problems using larger-scale knowledge structures, into which we fit the information we are given.
 They specify what typically happens in events such as going to a restaurant.
 In addition to typical props, roles, entry conditions, etc. they are comprised of a sequence of primitive actions such as:

 S MTRANS signal to W

 W PTRANS W to table

 S MTRANS 'need menu' to W

-W PTRANS W to menu (fro

-(from the coffee shop track)
+W PTRANS W to menu (from the coffee shop track)

 Scripts contain tracks for common variations, such as going to a fast food restaurant, coffee shop, fancy restaurant.

 Do Machines Really Think?

-In a third room ... the interrogator engages in teletyped (computer) conversation with the contestants as judges look on.
-If a machine can trick the interrogator and the judges into thinking it is a human, then that machine has passed the Turing test.
-Opposition to AI: Searle and the Chinese Room Imagine yourself as a monolingual English speaker locked in a room.
+Implications of AI for Understanding the Human Mind The mind is a symbol processing system It manipulates symbolic structures in accordance with rules The mind's native symbols constitute a language-the language of thought This language must be innate-all learning depends upon constructing and testing hypotheses Evidence for the language of thought: thought is - productive - systematic Only a system with a composition syntax and sematics will exhibit these properties Opposition to AI: Searle and the Chinese Room Imagine yourself as a monolingual English speaker locked in a room.
 You are given three sets of paper on which strange inscriptions are written.
 You are also given some directions in English.
 Following the directions, you match the first set of inscriptions with the second, and the third with the first two, and produce a sequence of inscriptions and slide these through a slot in the door.
-You follow the directions much as a computer follows its directions-program Carrying on a Chinese "Conversation" Unbeknownst to you, the symbols you were given and which you produced were Chinese.
+You follow the directions much as a computer follows its directions-program

+Carrying on a Chinese "Conversation" Unbeknownst to you, the symbols you were given and which you produced were Chinese.
 The first set of symbols in fact constituted a script The second constituted a story The third constituted questions By operating on these symbols following the English rules (match the top symbol of the second set with one in the first set), you were able to give cogent answers to the questions about the story Native Chinese speakers outside believe they are conversing with a fellow Chinese speaker.
 The Turing Test is passed!

-Implications of the Chinese Room The Chinese speakers were wrong that they were having a conversation with anyone in Chinese-you don't know Chinese.
+Implications of the Chinese Room

+The Chinese speakers were wrong that they were having a conversation with anyone in Chinese-you don't know Chinese.
 But you were doing just what the computer running Schank's program would do!

 So it doesn't understand either.
 It is not intelligent, and does not constitute a mind.
 Challenge: what would it take for a machine to use symbols meaningfully?
+A non-Symbolic Alternative: Artificial Neural Networks (Connectionism)